 AB, 1987, cum laude

 US District Court, Colorado

-Doug Gooding is the chair of the firm’s Finance Group.
+Doug Gooding is co-chair of the firm’s Finance & Restructuring Group.
 He has over 20 years experience in corporate finance, restructuring, bankruptcy and related litigation.
 Mr. Gooding has appeared in courts throughout the United States and in Canada and has been appointed as mediator in bankruptcy disputes.

-Mr. Gooding is listed in Chambers USA, The Legal 500, Guide to the World's Leading Insolvency and Restructuring Lawyers, Best Lawyers in America, Massachusetts Super Lawyers and PLC – Which Lawyer.
+Mr. Gooding is listed in Chambers USA, The Legal 500, Guide to the World's Leading Insolvency and Restructuring Lawyers, Best Lawyers in America and Massachusetts Super Lawyers.

 Finance, Restructuring & Bankruptcy: debtor-in-possession lending; representation of senior, second lien and mezzanine debt in complex restructurings.
 Extensive experience in bankruptcy, insolvency matters and out of court workouts.
 Advises boards of directors on “zone of insolvency” issues.
 Has represented troubled companies and creditors’ committees as well as financial institutions and insurers.

 - Counsel to lender owed $190 million secured by multi-family complexes in Massachusetts, Florida, Georgia and Texas.